23f3000878/vehicle-parking-v2/README.md

 # quiz-master-v2
-This is a full-stack quiz management web applications.
-It acts as a bridge between teachers and students to provide them all the necessary and useful tools.
+This is a full-stack vehicle parking management web applications.
+It helps people find available parking lots in the location they want, and book available parking spots there.